Crigges/Prebuilt-LGPL-2.1-FFmpeg-with-OpenH264/README.md

 If you try to compile on Windows using MinGW or Cygwin you will spend a lot of time time alone for setting up the enviroment.
 Cross compiling under Linux is more easy but you need to have access to a machine with a toolchain for cross compiling.
 ### License
-Most of the prebuild binaries (except OpenCV) use libx264 and therefore the GPL license.
+Most of the binaries (except OpenCV) use libx264 and therefore the GPL license.
 This might be unwanted for some project.
 ### OpenH264
 OpenH264 is under BSD license and used as a replacement for libx264 so you can still encode h264.